KCrimz/ActiveDirectoryProject/README.md

 Rename the computer appropriately in rename PC advanced so we can also join the domain in my case "mydomain.com" and login with proger credentials.
 Computer will restart upon confirming
 <img src="https://imgur.com/S8OwRlh.gif"/>

 We can now see on the server VM that in DHCP the CLient 1 computer now has a Lease in DHCP and that that machine has also been added to active directory so users may have acess to it.
-Try adding a new or using an existing use in AD DS to log into the newly connected Windows 10 computer EZ
+Try adding a new or using an existing user in AD DS to log into the newly connected Windows 10 computer EZ
 <img src="https://imgur.com/PHiyisf.gif"/>

 LAB FINISHED!!!